Modern Standard Arabic

 Course description

 This course is designed for students who have knowledge of basic Arabic grammar and have a good basic vocabulary.
 Students will be expected to enrich these skills and develop their written and spoken communicative abilities by exploring different subjects and topics, and various grammatical constructs.
 Term 1 will focus on expanding students' vocabulary relating to personal and social topics, and will introduce them to more complex ways of expressing their thoughts.
-The second term will build on these skills and expose students to various forms of written and recorded media.
+The second and third terms will build on these skills and expose students to various forms of written and recorded media.
 Topics will include: work-life and academia, TV and media, family, hopes and dreams, expressing opinions, time and quantifiers.
-By the end of the second term students should have reached Level A2 of the Common European Framework of Reference for Languages.
+By the end of the course, students should have reached Level A2 of the Common European Framework of Reference for Languages.

 Please note that once you have chosen your course delivery type - in person or online - you will not be able to change this part way through a course except in exceptional circumstances.